What Really Happens at Waste Transfer Stations

 Trash.
-It’s a part of everyday life, whether you’re opening a bag of chips or getting rid of an old loveseat.
+It’s a part of everyday life, whether you’re tossing an empty bag of chips or getting rid of an old loveseat.
 It’s easy enough to see where garbage comes from, but what happens after you lug it down the driveway on pickup day?

 Waste transfer stations are industrial facilities where municipal solid waste, or MSW, is temporarily held and sorted before heading to a landfill or waste-to-energy plant.
 Garbage trucks that run city routes drop off their trash here before it’s loaded onto larger vehicles and shipped off.

 “Where waste ends up depends on the city and county,” explains Neely.
-“Our waste goes to a MSW landfill, but in Spokane they have an operational energy recovery facility.”
+“Our waste goes to an MSW landfill, but in Spokane, they have an operational energy recovery facility.”